OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad.md

 ---
-title: Sideload Office Add-ins on iPad and Mac for testing
+title: Sideload Office Add-ins on iPad for testing
-description: Test your Office Add-in on iPad and Mac by sideloading. ms.date: 09/24/2021 ms.localizationpriority: medium
+description: Test your Office Add-in on iPad by sideloading. ms.date: 06/29/2022 ms.localizationpriority: medium
 ---

-# Sideload Office Add-ins on iPad and Mac for testing
+# Sideload Office Add-ins on iPad for testing

-To see how your add-in will run in Office on iOS, you can sideload your add-in's manifest onto an iPad using iTunes, or sideload your add-in's manifest directly in Office on Mac.
+To see how your add-in will run in Office on iOS, you can sideload your add-in's manifest onto an iPad using iTunes.
 This action won't enable you to set breakpoints and debug your add-in's code while it's running, but you can see how it behaves and verify that the UI is usable and rendering appropriately.

 > [!NOTE]
 > To sideload an Outlook add-in, see [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md).